Programs of Study

 Supported by the National Science Foundation, our Oregon Pathways to Industrial Research Careers program provides funding and mentorship to help low-income students pursue in-demand, tech-savvy careers.

-Offering more than 150 graduate degree and certificate programs, Oregon ranks in the top 20 (or top 20 percent) nationally in such varied fields as creative writing, education, environmental law, landscape architecture, psychology, sports marketing, sustainable business practices, and many more.
+Offering more than 150 graduate degree and certificate programs, Oregon ranks in the top 20 (or top 20 percent) nationally in such varied fields as education, environmental law, landscape architecture, psychology, sports marketing, sustainable business practices, creative writing, and many more.

 With seven locations spanning our Eugene campus and beyond, the University of Oregon Libraries offers a wealth of resources, plus many flexible and well-equipped environments to serve diverse learners.